 The Omega-3 deficiency in America's food is primarily due to grains, oils from grains and nuts, and some other foods made plentiful by inventive agricultural pursuits.
 But that is only one of the many nutritional imbalances found in grain.

-This article about corn (first version written in 1999) only introduces the story about what is wrong with America's food.
+This article about corn's nutritional value (first version written in 1999) only introduces the story about what is wrong with America's food.
 It is a big story involving all grains, whole grains or milled grains, organic or not.
 It is not common knowledge.
 Yet nutritional scientists have been pounding the table with this story since the late 1970s.
 On this Website there are many additional articles and sources of peer-reviewed scientific reports that clearly illustrate how the chemical composition of grain is foreign to all animal bodies.
 The initial research dates back to the 1970s!

 Today, the "only reason" you hear so much about Omega-3 Fatty Acids is because grains are deficient in this most important essential fatty acid.
 Our nation's food system is based on grain.
 Therefore our nation's food system is universally deficient in the essential Omega-3s.
-That deficiency alone is linked to nearly every known chronic disease and all chronic diseases are body failures.
+That nutritional deficiency alone is linked to nearly every known chronic disease and chronic diseases are body failures.
 Learning how to measure that deficiency is critical to human health.

 Because of this understanding about grain's shortcomings as a food, the USDA changed its Food Pyramid (it's now My Plate) and took grain off the foundation and demoted it by making it one or the four servings on the plate.
 In time, grain will be completely removed from the plate.
 See Best and Worst Foods.

-At the cell level, animal bodies (which include human bodies) must follow the nutrient and essential fatty acid profiles of green leaves in order to have optimal body function.
+At the cell level, animal bodies (which include human bodies and dogs and cats) must follow the nutrient and essential fatty acid profiles of green leaves in order to have optimal body function.
 (For more about the world's foundation food for all animal life read In the Sea and Green Leafy Plants.)
 Grain, the seed of an annual grass plant, does not offer that nutrient profile.
 In addition, grain is universally contaminated with fungi.
 Fungi put out mycotoxins and those mycotoxins are the most abundant toxins in our nation's food system.
 To better understand this concern read this terrific scientific-based focus on mycotoxins.
 There are many more like that!
 So check them out along with other links on the sidebar of this page for additional information.

 Instead of “Beef, It's What's for Dinner,” I thought my title might be better.
 Today, the American diet is not balanced.
 It's heavily weighted with grain, grain-based food products (foods and drinks laced with high fructose corn syrup and other grain-type additives), and grain-fed livestock products.
 Back in the late-1970s scientists started discovering that grain, grain-based foods, and grain-fed livestock products are the root cause for most if not all of today's major chronic diseases (body failings): Cancer, depression, obesity, allergies, autoimmune diseases such as lupus and arthritis, diabetes, asthma, and the list seems endless.
 (For additional articles documenting the reasons why grains are damaging to animal body function go to OMEGA-3 ESSAYS.)